block-core/social-media-research/DecentralizedFiles01/FileSync/readme.md

 Both posts and media files will be exposed to the outside world via a "Pre-Signed URL" with an explicit duration.

+Note: The FileBaseDirectoryWatcher Program is a simple proof-of-concept app; and, For now Each developer must supply their own secrets.json file with this structure:

+{
+  "filebase_credentials": {
+    "accesskey": "sdfaff",
+    "secretkey": "asdfafd"
+  }
+}